Enschede: World War II

-During World War II, Enschede was one of the first Dutch cities to be captured by German troops, being the city closest to Germany.
+During World War II, Enschede was one of the first Dutch cities to be captured by German troops due to its proximity to the German border.
 Resistance members helped many of the Jews from Enschede to hide on farms in the vicinity.
 Out of approximately 1300 Jews in Enschede, 500 were saved (38.5%), compared to less than 20% in the rest of the Netherlands.
 This higher survival rate is attributed to three members of the Jewish Council of Enschede, Sig Menko, Gerard Sanders and Isidoor Van Dam who took the initiative, against the advice of the Jewish Council of Amsterdam, of urging their community to go into hiding and not to answer the call-up of the Germans for "labour in the East."
 Another notable hero of the era was Enschede Pastor Leendert Overduin, who saved hundreds of Jewish children and adults, with help from his sister and others, through a network of safehouses in and around Enschede.

-Enschede was bombed on several occasions, most notably on October 10, 1943, and February 22, 1944.
+Enschede was bombed on several occasions, most notably on 10 October 1943, and 22 February 1944.
 During the first raid the nearby airport (then Fliegerhorst Twente) was a target of opportunity for the VIII Bomber Command during a raid on rail- and waterways in Münster.
 141 people died and many houses were damaged.
 The latter mission named Enschede as a target of opportunity during Big Week after bombers had been recalled due to adverse weather.